Tikquuss/imbd/README.md

 from src.model import RNN, LSTM, CNN, CNN1d, BERTGRUSentiment, Trainer
 ```
 ```
-api = any positive integer
+api means `any positive integer`
 ```
 ```
 rnn_model = RNN(
     input_dim = api, dimension of the one-hot vectors, which is equal to the vocabulary size, will be update to len(dataset["TEXT"].vocab) during compilation embedding_dim = 100, # size of the dense word vectors hidden_dim = 256, # size of the hidden states output_dim = 1 # usually the number of classes, however in the case of only 2 classes the output value is between 0 and 1 and thus can be 1-dimensional, i.e. a single scalar real number.
 )
 ```

 ```
 lstm_model = LSTM(
     vocab_size = api, # vocabulary size, will be update to len(dataset["TEXT"].vocab) during compilation
     embedding_dim = 100, # size of the dense word vectors
     hidden_dim = 256, # size of the hidden states
     output_dim = 1, # usually the number of classes, however in the case of only 2 classes the output value is between 0 and 1 and thus can be 1-dimensional, i.e. a single scalar real number. n_layers = 2, # number of layers
     bidirectional = True, # bidirectional or not dropout = 0.5, # we use a method of regularization called dropout.
 Dropout works by randomly dropping out (setting to 0) neurons in a layer during a forward pass. pad_idx = api # index of <pad> token in th vocabulary, will be update to dataset["TEXT"].vocab.stoi[dataset["TEXT"].pad_token] during compilation
-),
+)
 ```

 ```
 # CNN1d if we want to run the 1-dimensional convolutional model, noting that both models give almost identical results.

 cnn_model = CNN(
     vocab_size = api, # vocabulary size, will be update during compilation to len(TEXT.vocab) during compilation embedding_dim = 100, # size of the dense word vectors
     n_filters = 100, # number of filters
     filter_sizes = [3,4,5], # size of the filters or kernel, is going to be [n x emb_dim] where n is the size of the n-grams. output_dim = 1, # usually the number of classes, however in the case of only 2 classes the output value is between 0 and 1 and thus can be 1-dimensional, i.e. a single scalar real number. dropout = 0.5, # we use a method of regularization called dropout.
 Dropout works by randomly dropping out (setting to 0) neurons in a layer during a forward pass. pad_idx = api # index of <pad> token in th vocabulary, will be update during compilation to TEXT.vocab.stoi[TEXT.pad_token]
 )
 ```

 ```
+from transformers import BertModel

 bert_model = BERTGRUSentiment(
     bert = BertModel.from_pretrained('bert-base-uncased'), # load the pre-trained model, making sure to load the same model as we will do for the tokenizer. hidden_dim = 256, # size of the hidden states output_dim = 1, # usually the number of classes, however in the case of only 2 classes the output value is between 0 and 1 and thus can be 1-dimensional, i.e. a single scalar real number. n_layers = 2, # number of layers bidirectional = True, # bidirectional or not dropout = 0.25 # we use a method of regularization called dropout.
 Dropout works by randomly dropping out (setting to 0) neurons in a layer during a forward pass.
 )
 ```